XML RSSSubscribe To This Site

 Magnesium is used quite a bit in aircraft components because of its high strength to weight ratio.

-Magnesium castings are lightweight and strong, but crack and break in service due to all kinds of factors like thermal cycles, vibration, and just plain human factors like a mechanic over torquing a stud.
+Magnesium castings are lightweight and strong, but they do crack and break in service due to all kinds of factors like thermal cycles, vibration, and just plain human factors like a mechanic over torquing a stud.

-An aircraft gearbox made from magnesium might cost upwards of 50,000 dollars so being able to make a weld repair is often an economical way to repair magnesium casting.
+An aircraft gearbox made from magnesium might cost upwards of $50,000 dollars so being able to make a weld repair is often an economical way to repair magnesium casting.

 One of the biggest hurdles in welding magnesium castings like this is that they are often oil soaked.
 The oil that lubricates the gears, shafts, and bearings stays in contact with the inside of the gearbox during many many heating and cooling cycles and so the pores on the metal soak up oil like a sponge.